mohitpai/journey-optimizer.en/help/using/in-app/create-in-app-journey.md

 +++Learn more on the different metrics and widgets available for the In-app report.

-The **[!UICONTROL In-app performance]** KPIs detail the main information relative to your visitors’ engagement with your In-app messages, such as:
+The **[!UICONTROL In-app performance]** KPIs detail the main information relative to your visitors' engagement with your In-app messages, such as:

 * **[!UICONTROL Unique impressions]**: number of unique users to whom the In-app message was delivered.